Ronaldo (footballer, born October 1996): Bahia (loan)

 On 9 July 2019 Ronaldo was loaned to Série A club Bahia through the end of the year.

 Shimizu S-Pulse

-After the end of contract with Flamengo Ronaldo became a free agent and signed with J1 League club Shimizu S-Pulse on 1 July 2021.
+After the end of contract with Flamengo, Ronaldo became a free agent and signed with J1 League club Shimizu S-Pulse on 1 July 2021.

+Back to Brazil

+In 2024, Ronaldo played for Juventude.
+And in 2025, he signed for SC Internacional a two-year contract.